igorOsantana/UTFPR_oficina_integracao_2_API/README.md

 Before running this project, make sure you have Docker installed on your machine.

-## Setup

-1. Create a `.env` file in the root directory of the project.
-2. Use the `.env.example` file as a template to fill in the required environment variables.
-Make sure to set appropriate values for variables like `PORT`, `POSTGRES_USER`, `POSTGRES_PASSWORD`, etc.

 ## Usage

 To run the project, follow these steps: